slahiri/LendingClubCaseStudy/README.md

    * **Name and Description Columns** - For the perspective of current case study, the name or description of the company will not contribute to analysis and will be ignored.
 In future, NLP can be applied to description to gain intent and attributes.
 For this case study, it will be out of scope.
    * **Customer Behaviour Columns** - Columns which describes customer behaviour will not contribute to the analysis.
 The current analysis is at the time of loan application but the customer behaviour variables generate post the approval of loan applications.
 Thus these attributes wil not be considered towards the loan approval/rejection process.
    * Granular Data - Columns which describe next level of details which may not be required for the analysis.
 For example grade may be relevant for creating business outcomes and visualizations, sub grade is be very granular and will not be used in the analysis

+### Ignored Rows and Columns because of missing data
+*  Columns with high percentage of missing values will be dropped (60% above for this case study)
+*  Columns with less percentage of missing value will be imputed
+*  Rows with high percentage of missing values will be removed (60% above for this case study)

 ### Approach / Workflow